Cisco Networking

 BGP Conditional Advertisement

+What is conditional advertisement and why to use it?
 Normally, routes are propagated regardless of the existence of a different path.
 The BGP conditional advertisement feature uses the non-exist-map and the advertise-map keywords of the neighbor advertise-map command in order to track routes by the route prefix.
-If a route prefix is not present in output of the non-exist-map Read more…
+If a route Read more…

 By Joe Conklin, ago